jsageryd/bashsim/README.markdown

 =========================

-Simulates user interaction with a shell and stores both the command strings themselves and their output (both STDOUT and STDERR) to files.
+Simulates user interaction with a shell and stores both the command strings themselves and their output (STDOUT and STDERR) to files.

 Usage
 ------------------